lz-zoovu/license-checker/README.md

 [![Build Status](https://www.travis-ci.org/davglass/license-checker.svg?branch=master)](https://www.travis-ci.org/davglass/license-checker)

+**This is a fork of https://github.com/davglass/license-checker (which seems to be dead https://github.com/davglass/license-checker/issues/245).
+The only change is that the onlyAllow option does not cause the script to exit after first failing package - it prints all failing packages and exits afterwards.**

 *As of v17.0.0 the `failOn` and `onlyAllow` arguments take semicolons as delimeters instead of commas.
 Some license names contain commas and it messed with the parsing*